Queer Soup Night

 October 2017’s QSN for Bronx Freedom Fund saw a 160% increase in attendance and 200% increase in donations.
 January 2018 QSN to benefit The Center for Anti-Violence Education had a another 200% jump in attendance and +200% donations.

-We are also branching into new cities.
+We have branched into new cities.
 Gainesville Florida is our first outside of Brooklyn, with Portland and Seattle joining the QSN family in April.
-We are continuing to experiment with our hometown QSN crew and expand to another four cities in the second half of 2018.
+We now have 11 active chapters in the US and Canada.